AvantaR/nestjs-solutions/README.md

 ### Hiding schema section

-There is no special switch to turn off and turn on schema section module in Swagger implementation for NestJS.
+There is no special switch to turn off and turn on schema section module in OpenAPI implementation for NestJS.
 You can simply set `defaultModelsExpandDepth` param in `swaggerOptions`, while setting up SwaggerModule.

 ```TypeScript
 const options = new DocumentBuilder()